-One woman received bupivacaine 50 mg intrapleurally, followed in 1 hour by a continuous infusion of 25 mg/hour for 5 days for operative and postoperative analgesia.
+One woman received intrapleural bupivacaine 50 mg, followed in 1 hour by a continuous infusion of 25 mg/hour for 5 days for operative and postoperative analgesia.
 Four milk samples were taken during the infusion.
 The milk bupivacaine level was 400 mcg/L at 6 hours after the bolus dose and approximately 200 mcg/L at 24, 48 and 72 hours after the bolus dose.

-Twenty-two women received epidural lidocaine 2% and bupivacaine 0.5% for pain control during cesarean delivery.
-Lidocaine dosage averaged 82 mg (range 25 to 168 mg).
+Twenty-seven women received epidural lidocaine 2% and bupivacaine 0.5% for pain control during cesarean delivery.
+Bupivacaine dosage averaged 82 mg (range 25 to 168 mg).
 Average milk bupivacaine concentrations were 90 mcg/L at 2 hours after delivery, 60 mcg/L at 4 hours after delivery and 40 mcg/L at 12 hours after delivery.

 Infant Levels.
-One woman received bupivacaine 50 mg intrapleurally, followed in 1 hour by a continuous infusion of 25 mg/hour for 5 days for operative and postoperative analgesia.
+One woman who was 10 months postpartum received intrapleural bupivacaine 50 mg, followed in 1 hour by a continuous intrapleural infusion of 25 mg/hour for 5 days for operative and postoperative analgesia.
 Breastfeeding resumed postoperatively 22 hours after the start of the infusion.
 A serum sample taken from the infant 5 hours after the morning feeding on day 3 postoperatively (52.5 hours after the bolus dose) contained undetectable (lower limit not stated) amounts of bupivacaine by gas chromatography.

 Effects in Breastfed Infants

-Bupivacaine administered to the mother by intrapleural or epidural routes had no effect on 13 breastfed infants.
+Bupivacaine administered to the mother by the epidural route for labor analgesia had no apparent adverse effect on 13 breastfed infants.

 Thirty women who delivered by cesarean section received either spinal anesthesia (not defined) alone (n = 15) or spinal anesthesia plus bupivacaine (n = 15) by extradural infusion after clamping the umbilical cord.
 A bupivacaine bolus of 12.5 mg was followed by a continuous infusion of 17.5 mg/hour for 3 days postpartum.
 Patients who received bupivacaine had better pain relief as indicated by lower pain scores and a lower consumption of supplemental diclofenac for pain.
 Bupivacaine-treated patients also produced more milk per day than the untreated women, a difference that was statistically significant from day 3 to the end of the study on day 11 postpartum.
 The authors concluded that improved pain relief improved breastfeeding performance.